 We aim to provide a strong voice in debates of national importance including the development of the National Disability Insurance Scheme (NDIS), the National Disability Strategy and the Disability Royal Commission.
 This voice is underpinned by outstanding scholarship led by our stream leaders.

-Receiving bipartisan support from both major national parties, the National Disability Insurance Scheme (NDIS) promises to provide Australian people with disabilities services or equipment they need to for a full and productive participation in society.
+Receiving bipartisan support from both major national parties, the National Disability Insurance Scheme (NDIS) promises to provide Australian people with disability services or equipment they need to for a full and productive participation in society.

 The NDIS is still being developed and some crucial questions have yet to be answered.
 The centre continues to play a constructive role in developing and implementing the NDIS through focusing on: